 These devices may work better on the page than on the screen, for a reader is able to savor the lushly stylized language of each period.
 But subtract the novel’s devices of epistolary exchanges, internal monologues, fireside storytelling, and formal interviews, you’re only left with dialogue and visual depictions of action.
 What’s illustrated on screen comes across as a gumbo of The China Syndrome, The Matrix, The Road, and Best Exotic Marigold Hotel.
 For instance, when David Mitchell took on the tone of a conspiracy thriller, I found it impressive.
 But when it’s realized on screen, it feels like a Friedkin or Frankenheimer knockoff with extra corny dialog.

 The three directors told the A.V.
 Club that they all worked simultaneously in close collaboration, but were required to be credited for specific sequences.
 For better or for worse, it seems pretty clear to me that the action sequences set in futuristic Korea have the Wachowski brand all over them.
-In this dystopia, corporations have replaced both government and religion, not that dissimilar to the world of the Wachowski-produced V for Vendetta (read The Dork Report review).
-While intense and lengthy, these glorified chase sequences are not as extreme as their eyeball-spraining 2008 film Speed Racer (read The Dork Report review).
+In this dystopia, corporations have replaced both government and religion, not that dissimilar to the world of the Wachowski-produced V for Vendetta).
+While intense and lengthy, these glorified chase sequences are not as extreme as their eyeball-spraining 2008 film Speed Racer.
 But Tykwer is a highly kinetic and visually oriented director as well, as he proved right away with Run Lola Run, so maybe I’m off base here.

 One of the primary selling points of the movie is its stunt casting of a relatively small troupe of actors into a multitude of roles.
-The sad truth is that many of the makeup effects for actors playing across gender or race boundaries just don’t work.
+The sad truth is that some of the makeup effects for actors playing across gender or race boundaries just don’t work.
 Hugo Weaving suffers in particular, with no amount of latex able to disguise his permanent menace and leer (how much do you want to bet he’s a sweet family man in real life?).
 But there are a few triumphs.
 For instance, I didn’t recognize Hugh Grant in at least two of his roles.
-Tom Hanks runs up and down the hamminess scale, but I thought he was genuinely excellent in the role of Zachry, a humble but atypically thoughtful goat herder whose deepest religious beliefs are challenged.
+Tom Hanks runs up and down the hamminess scale in his various characters here, but I thought he was genuinely excellent in the role of Zachry, a humble but atypically thoughtful goat herder whose deepest religious beliefs are challenged.

 It is in this context that I must pinpoint one serious crime the movie commits against the book.
 I noticed only one significant deviation from the novel that, for me, almost negates everything I found most powerful in the book.
 I don’t object that something was added (in fact, I usually argue that most adaptations of books need to be more liberal in their interpretations), but rather that what was added betrayed a desire for sentiment — in essence, a happy ending.
 Anyone that has experienced the novel and the film will know exactly what I’m talking about.
 The movie ends on a positive note for humanity at its chronologically latest point, while the book ends with a moving internal monologue set near the beginning, as a character decides to dedicate his life to the abolitionist movement.